SharapAid/SharapAid/README.md

 ### 👾 Who am I?

 - 🧠 I'm **just starting out** in the magical (and occasionally terrifying) world of programming.
 - 🧰 I write **C++**.
 That's it.
-Pure, raw, metal C++.
+Pure, raw, explosive C++.
-- 🐧 Linux lover — mostly because Windows gave up on me.
+- 🐧 Linux lover — mostly because Tux doesn’t judge me.
-- 💣 I broke my own PC with a recursive function once.
-It was beautiful.
-- 🔥 Current mood:
-  > "Segmentation fault (core dumped)"
+- 💻 I once made a function so infinite it tried to email itself.

 ---